 This schedule represents phase one of NYU Long Island School of Medicine’s curriculum.
 All students progress through the first 46 instructional weeks of medical school on the same timeline.
 Students participate in longitudinal courses—including Health Systems Science and Population Health, Learning Communities, CAPE, and Practice of Medicine—at the same time as organ systems courses throughout phase one.

 Access phase one academic calendars for the 2020-21 and 2021-22 school years.

 Phase Two: Clinical Skills Integration

-During phase two, students spend 49 weeks participating in orientation and core clerkship rotations at NYU Winthrop Hospital and our affiliated clinical training sites, and complete a structured capstone 1 course to prepare for the U.S. Medical Licensing Examination® (USMLE®) Step 1, the 3-part exam required for medical licensure, also known as “the boards.”
-Over the course of phase two, you develop the clinical judgment necessary to diagnose diseases and treat patients.
+During phase two, students spend 49 weeks participating in orientation and core clerkship rotations at NYU Langone Hospital—Long Island and our clinical training sites.
+They complete a structured capstone 1 course to prepare for the U.S. Medical Licensing Examination® (USMLE®) Step 1, the 3-part exam required for medical licensure, also known as “the boards.”
+Over the course of phase two, students develop the clinical judgment necessary to diagnose diseases and treat patients.

-Students participate in core clerkships in several areas: medicine, neurology, obstetrics and gynecology, pediatrics, primary care, psychiatry, and surgery.
-Although all students have specific goals and expectations they must meet for each clerkship, much of your training depends on the needs of the patients you treat during rotations.
+Students participate in core clerkships in several areas: internal medicine, neurology/rehabilitation, obstetrics and gynecology, pediatrics, primary care, psychiatry, and surgery.
+Although all students have specific goals and expectations they must meet for each clerkship, much of the training depends on the needs of the patients’ treatment and management during rotations.

 Once a week, you take part in one of several longitudinal courses.
-These include continuity clinics, problem-based learning cases, Health Systems Science courses, Learning Communities, and other peer learning experiences.
+These include continuity clinics, problem-based learning cases, Health Systems Science, Learning Communities: SHEP, and other peer learning experiences.

 Phase Three: Advanced Skill Development, Individualized Exploration, and Career Preparation